omkarcloud/botasaurus/README.md

 scrape_heading_task()
 ```

-### Can you bypass Cloudflare/Imperva Challenges?
+### Can you access websites protected by Cloudflare JS Challenge?

 Yes, we can.
-Let's learn about various challenges and the best ways to bypass them.
+Let's learn about various challenges and the best ways to solve them.

 *Connection Challenge*